Xiangbei11/Xiangbei11.github.io/README.md

 # 🌐 [Xiangbei Liu Personal Website](https://xiangbei11.github.io/)

 Hi there!
 This is the GitHub repo for my personal website, hosted at [xiangbei11.github.io](https://xiangbei11.github.io/), built using the awesome [al-folio](https://github.com/alshedivat/al-folio) Jekyll template.
 The website is a place where I share my work, projects, and academic background.
-Whether you're here to check out my portfolio, read my blog, or just browsing — welcome!
+Whether you're here to explore my portfolio, read my blog, or just browsing — welcome!

 ## 🚀 Features